IBM-Cloud/terraform-provider-ibm/website/docs/r/is_network_acl.html.markdown

 * `name` - (Required, string) The name of the network ACL.
+* `vpc` - (Optional, Forces new resource, string) The VPC Id.
+This is a Required field and to be set only when the generation parameter is `2`
 * `rules` - (Optional, array)   The rules for a network ACL Nested `rules` blocks have the following structure:
 	* `name` - (Required, string) The user-defined name for this rule.